-This article explains diabetes mellitus in Nigeria, how it develops, common symptoms, health risks, diagnosis, and practical steps for long-term care and prevention.
-The aim is to provide accurate, reassuring, and easy-to-understand information that supports early awareness, proper management, and healthier living.
+This article explains diabetes mellitus in Nigeria in clear, practical terms—how it develops, common symptoms, health risks, how it is diagnosed, and realistic steps for long-term care and prevention.
+The goal is to support early awareness, informed decisions, and healthier living without fear or confusion.

 Understanding Diabetes Mellitus